slavakoshevoi/reaction-chrome-cast/README.md

   <summary>Linker</summary>

 ```
-$ react-native link react-native-google-cast
+$ react-native link reaction-google-cast
 ```

-Note: This will only link the react-native-google-cast library.
+Note: This will only link the reaction-google-cast library.
 You'll still need to add Google Cast SDK using the steps below.

 </details>